colehammond65/Discord_Bot/README.md

-# Marshy-Discord-Bot
+# Promo Discord Bot
- Discord bot for mmy Discord Server
+ Discord bot for locked self promo channels on DC when streaming